Octogenarian ‘livid’ at social distancing breaches

 Around 80,000 vulnerable people with serious underlying health conditions like Mr Atkinson have been remaining at home since March and receiving food and medication by delivery.

-This week, Stormont First Minister Arlene Foster said restrictions on shielded people were due to be eased from Monday June 8 if the rate of spread of infection remained manageable, but warned of flagrant breaches.
+This week, Stormont First Minister Arlene Foster said restrictions on shielded people were due to be eased from Monday June 8 if the rate of spread of infection remained manageable, but warned of flagrant breaches of lockdown regulations.

 Advertising